cracky86/overboard-infinity/README.md

 # overboard-infinity
 Imageboard software written in Python
+Any user can create and manage their own board

 ## How to run - Windows
 Run the *start-http.bat* file to start the server, make sure you have Uvicorn installed